MELDProject/meld_graph/docs/prepare_data.md

 WARNING: for harmonisation
 - please make sure you add the appropriate age and sex of the patients.
 Adding dummy information can lead to suboptimal harmonisation.
 - please ensure that there is non-zero variance in the age of your subjects.
 Similar age for all subjects will lead to harmonisation failure.
 If your patients have the same age, please add randomly +- 0.01 to all age to introduce variance.

+## FAQs
+Please see our [FAQ page](https://meld-graph.readthedocs.io/en/latest/FAQs.html) for common questions about data preparation